jfswitzer/renee-project/donate.md

-# About
-Smartphones require a lot of energy to manufacture, and we go through them quickly.
-As many as **150 million** devices are thrown out each year in the U.S. alone.
-Options for dealing with discarded phones are also limited: The reselling market is small, and smartphone recycling is energy-intensive and hazardous.

-Our project goal is simple: Get more useful work out of the devices we've already manufactured.
-While a phone with a cracked screen might not make a good personal device, it can still act as a computer.

-We have shown that a small smartphone-based datacenter has the potential to provide similar functionality to exising cloud computing platforms.

-## Towards a 100-smartphone datacenter
-Expanding the project to include more (and more diverse) devices is essential in order to evaluate our proposed solutions at scale.
-Over the next year, we aim to build out a 100-smartphone datacenter, built from donate smartphones and providing a computing platform for researchers at UCSD.
 # How to Donate
 ## Step 1: Find the box
 The donation box is located on the first floor of the [CSE building](https://goo.gl/maps/eoZYCCb5JN98bWM76).